openxthinking/bullet-docs/docs/misc.md

 ## Partner access
 Here's how to give OpenThinking access to your store.
-After we submit the request to access your store, you'll receive an email about and a notification on your Shopify Home.
+After we submit the request to access your store, you'll receive an email and a notification on your Shopify Home.

 <!-- tabs:start -->
 #### **FAQ**

 Q: I accidentally rejected the request, how can I get it back?